 I had not seen myself yet, but to my left was that full-length mirror that I had been dying to look into for the past three hours.

 Everything was done, and now it was time to look.

-Everything was perfect and my risk paid off.
+Everything about my wedding hair and makeup was perfect and my risk paid off.

 My Makeup Artist: Blended by Lenore

 Reflecting back on the experience, I’m not sure whether I would have changed my mind and actually had the trial.

 With the money that I saved from the trial, I was able to afford other things such as our fabulous hotel room at the Royal Worthington in Malvern that I wouldn’t have been able to afford out-of-pocket, and I didn’t want to put things on credit.

 The risk, though it gave me so much anxiety, ended up paying off and it took a lot of trust.
 I had sent my MUA and hair stylist these pictures in order to show them what I wanted and they hit the mark exactly.

 If you are one that can deal with anxiety than you may want to take the risk.
 Just make sure to send pictures of what you want your look to be to both vendors and send pictures of your natural hair and skin complexion.
 I made sure to send my MUA a picture of me with makeup and without makeup.
 The goal was to allow her to see the complexion I typically go for when I put on my own makeup and to show her my natural complexion to match it.